dgamma3/ResourcesForCompetencies/Competencies/Agile.md

 - Good understanding of estimation techniques; cone of uncertainty factors, etc

 Example Tasks Performed
-- Can run an agile meeting if the Team Lead is away and achive the outcomes of the meeting
+- Can run an agile meeting if the Team Lead is away and achieve the outcomes of the meeting
 - Give suggestions on how to improve the teams agile practices based on experience
 - pick up ownership of initiatives to improve the teams practices and deliver on them